jon617/pw/README.md

 6. Press **ENTER** to put a blank line at the end of the file you pasted.
 7. On a Mac press **⌘-D** or on Linux press **CTRL-D** to end the file.

-Now that yo uhave the `pw` script added to your `/usr/local/bin` directory, make the script executable.
+Now that you have the `pw` script added to your `/usr/local/bin` directory, make the script executable.
 Type:

     sudo chmod +x /usr/local/bin/pw